-- 1. Complete a SAP Appeal Form and clearly explain the circumstances a student encountered which lead to him/ her not achieving academic success.
-If possible, attach supporting documentation and submit the information to the Financial Aid Office. - 2.
-The information provided will be reviewed and the student will be notified via NCC student email if additional information is requested. - 3.
-The NCC Appeal Committee will review all appeals and notifications will be sent to the student's NCC student email.
-Note: If a student would like the decision sent via U.S. Postal Mail, the Financial Aid Office must be notified when the appeal is submitted.
+Complete the SAP Appeal Form and clearly explain the circumstances a student encountered which lead to him/ her not achieving academic success.
+If possible, attach supporting documentation and submit the information to the Student Financial Services Office.

+- 2. The information provided will be reviewed and the student will be notified via their student email if additional information is requested. - 3.
+The NCC Appeal Committee will review all appeals and notifications will be sent to their student email.
+Note: If a student would like the decision sent via U.S. Postal Mail, the Student Financial Services Office must be notified when the appeal is submitted.